 According to the statistics which hospitals’ speech and language therapists have collected, in the end of year 2015 there were 363 children in Finland who had one or two implants.
 At the same time there were 841 adults using one or two CIs.
-Nowadays children usually get bilateral implants if their hearing condition requires implant to both ears.
+Nowadays children usually get bilateral implants if their hearing condition require an implant to both ears.
 LapCI ry has about 180 member families, that is circa 40 % of CI-children’s families in Finland.

 LapCI ry arranges about 20 different peer support events each year.
-There are for example three whole-family-weekends, three summer-camps, club activities in two cities (Tampere & Helsinki), one weekend especially for families with small CI-children and occasional local meetings with families.
-Some events are organised together with sister associations like KLVL ry.
+There are three whole-family-weekends, three summer camps, club activities in two cities (Tampere & Helsinki), one weekend especially for families with small CI-children and occasional local meetings with families.
+Some events are organized together with sister associations like KLVL ry.
 Most LapCI-events are free of charge.
 There is usually a participation fee for events that last overnight.
-Families are always welcome to ask for a fee exemption for example for social/economical reasons.
+Families are welcome to ask for a fee exemption for social/economical reasons.

-The LapCI-board consist of 11 parents of different aged CI-children living around Finland.
-The families of the board use various languages at home, for example in 2016 there is a Danish, Parsi and Swedish-speaking representation on the board.
+The LapCI-board consist of 11 parents of CI-children living around Finland.
+The families of the board use various languages at home.
+In 2016 there is a Danish, Parsi and Swedish-speaking representation on the board.
 LapCI ry as an association does not take any position on communication choices of families.

 The office is located in The Light House (Valkea Talo), Helsinki.
 LapCI ry has three employees: Managing Director Mrs. Leena Hasselman, Project Coordinator Ms. Mari Mäenpää and Association Assistant Ms. Viivi Kilpeläinen.